Language Model Goal Selection Differs from Humans' in a Self-Directed Learning Task: Results

-Human in-distribution test performance scores (M = 64 $\pm$ 0.02) were spread differently compared to all models (all D $>$ 0.71, all p $<$ 0.001) and, except for Gemini 2.5 Pro (M = 0.99 $\pm$ 0.0, U(223) = 7923, p $<$ 0.001), worse on average (all other M $<$ 0.22, all U(223) $>$ 846, all p $<$ 0.001).
-Compared to humans (M = 0.15 $\pm$ 0.02), all models' out-of-distribution test scores were also lower (all M $<$ 0.06, all U $>$ 2475, all p $<$ 0.001) and differently distributed (all D $>$ 0.29, all p $>$ 0.002), except for Gemini 2.5 Pro (M = 0.08 $\pm$ 0.02, U(223) = 4261, p = 0.756) whose score distribution was also similar to humans (D = 0.1, p = 0.773).
-The most striking example was GPT-5, which showed excellent learning performance but significantly dropped at testing.
-These results are indicative of ``reward hacking'' where some models exploited known solutions to earn positive feedback -- even when not explicitly incentivized to do so \citep{amodei2016concrete}.
+By contrast, most models' in-distribution test scores were \textit{lower} than humans' (M = 0.64 $\pm$ 0.32) and different in spread.
+Compared to humans (M = 0.15 $\pm$ 0.26), most models' out-of-distribution test scores were also lower and differently distributed (Tables \ref{tab:stats_descr_base_models}, \ref{tab:stats_human_vs_llm_base_models}).
+Centaur's distribution was not significantly different from humans' on out-of-distribution scores, but the median performance was significantly lower.
+Gemini 2.5 Pro was an exception, with near-perfect scores on the in-distribution test and near-human out-of-distribution test scores.
+GPT-5 and Qwen3 32B were particularly striking, having shown super-human performance at learning but significantly dropping at testing.
+These results are indicative of ``reward hacking'', i.e., exploiting known solutions to earn positive feedback -- even when not explicitly incentivized to do so \cite{amodei2016concrete}.
 By contrast, Claude Sonnet 4.5 showed surprisingly low performance throughout (Figure \ref{fig:learning}).